Texas Forgery Laws

 Overview of Texas Forgery Laws

-Forgery is a violation of Texas state law.
-The law makes it a crime to forge a writing with intent to defraud or harm another person.
+Texas forgery law makes it a crime to forge a "writing" with intent to defraud or harm another person.
 If the defendant is being charged with having forged two or more writings, then there will be a presumption that he or she did intend to defraud another person.
 A writing can be any of the following things:

 - Any kind of printed or recorded information (including a signature)